shangkaul/Disaster_response_etl/README.md

 NOTE: Make sure you use 127.0.0.1 to serve the app and not 0.0.0.0 even if that is displayed on CLI.

 ## File Descriptions
-1. Ap folder contains the flask template files and the run script.
+1. App folder contains the flask template files and the run script.
 2. Data folder contains the essential data files with the ETL preparation jupyter notebook.
 3. Models folder contains ML classifier pkl file and the ML preparation jupyter notebook.
 4. README file